gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She *kicked* as hard as she could.
 The force of it toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.
-She landed with a splash that soaked whatever parts of her had still be dry.
+She landed with a splash that soaked whatever parts of her had still been dry.

 "Maddy!"
 Gumption yelled,
 doubling back to help her to her feet.